SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 be considered when creating them:
 >-   Abstract classes can have components (including abstract and
     non-abstract methods) in other visibility sections than only public.
->-   Multiple inheritance is impossible with abstract classes since there
-    can be only one abstract class as superclass.
+>-   Multiple inheritance is impossible with abstract classes.
+Only a single abstract class can act as superclass.
 >-   Non-abstract methods in abstract classes can be implemented whereas
     interfaces do not allow any method implementations.